fac-members/fac-slides/src/slides/term-3/proj-mgmt.md

 ---

-Consider taking on the role that you feel least comfortable with and don't forget that you are all developers, too.
+Consider taking on the role that you feel least comfortable with

+Take each role once, over the next six weeks

 ---